stormchaserroleplaying/stormchaserRPG/Talents/Bard/Creation/index.md

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 3 Character Points
+#### **Cost:** 3 Character Points**Prerequisite:** Bardic Performance
-Whenever you give a creature a bardic inspiration die, you can utter a note from the song of creation to create a tiny mote of potential, which orbits within 5 feet of that creature.
+When you select a target for Bardic Inspiration, you can utter a note from the song of creation to create a tiny mote of potential, which orbits within 5 feet of that creature.
 The mote is intangible and invulnerable.
 It lasts until the bardic inspiration die is lost.
 The mote looks like a musical note, a star, a flower, or another symbol of art or life that you choose.

 When the creature uses the bardic inspiration die, the mote provides an additional effect based on whether the die benefits an ability check, an attack roll, or a saving throw, as detailed below: